babo/bigquery-prezi/prezi.md

 - indexes are great
 - but
 - tables scans are daunting
-- scaling out, instead of scaling up
+- scaling up solutions are limited
+---
+# Solution
+- scale out!
-- started early at Google by internal need
+- started at Google by internal need
     - fast
     - scaleable
     - ad-hoc analytics